-Since Disney rolled out FastPass+, there has been a lot of confusion and controversy surrounding the service.
-Sometimes it can feel like you need a PHD to understand the process.
+One of the biggest tasks that should be completed before your Disney vacation is to select your FastPasses.
+Sometimes it can feel like you need a Ph.D. to understand the process.
 Don’t fret.
 We’ve put together a basic primer on the service so you can take advantage of FastPass+ during your next visit to Disney World.
 Here are the 9 things you need to know about FastPass+.

 9 – What the Service Can Do for You